QiFuChina/emerging-technologies.github.io/README.md

 | Infrastructures and analytics project |   40%  |
 | New technologies presentation         |   20%  |

+The programming project will consist of four problem sets submitted throughout the module.
+These will inform the infrastructures and analytics project, which will be a single cohesive submission.
+Finally, students will present their project at the end of the semester.

 ## Language

-For this module we will be using [the Python programming language](https://www.python.org/).
+For this module we will be using the [Python programming language](https://www.python.org/).

 ## Module description